Experienced software architect

 - Led and grew to

-6 people the team developing the infrastructure software upon which the company
+6 people a team developing the infrastructure software used to program the company's

 databases, bit stream generator, timing analysis engines, clock router, and so

-- Tackled cross functional projects such as reducing the power consumption of the device, optimizing
+- Tackled cross functional projects such as reducing the power consumption of the chip, optimizing

 the memory footprint of the software, or leveraging distributed computing to

-- Personally designed and implemented an innovative approach to compute the fastest frequency at
+- Personally designed and implemented an innovative approach to compute the maximum frequency at

 - Pioneered the use of contractors located in Eastern Europe as a flexible and cost efficient